#1 in Kyoto for Solo Retreats

 9.6Location

-Why for a solo retreat — The Mitsui Kyoto opened in 2020 on the working former private-residence site of the Mitsui-zaibatsu family (the working Mitsui-business-empire founded in 1673, the working oldest continuously-operating Japanese business conglomerate) — the property is on the working Nijo Castle (…
+Why for a solo retreat: The Mitsui Kyoto opened in 2020 on the former private-residence site of the Mitsui-zaibatsu family (the Mitsui-business-empire founded in 1673, the oldest continuously-operating Japanese business conglomerate), the property faces Nijo Castle.
+The private onsen bathhouse, fed by a spring beneath the site, is the solo-retreat anchor; book a bathing slot before a spa treatment.

-Best room: Royal Mitsui Suite (the working two-bedroom-with-private-onsen flagship) or Premier King Room with onsen access.
+Best room: Royal Mitsui Suite (the two-bedroom-with-private-onsen flagship) or Premier King Room with onsen access.

 #10 in Kyoto for Solo Retreats